-Net Metering: A mechanism that provides a simplified approach for interconnection and metering on site renewable generating facilities such as solar PV systems.
-It allows customers to use excess solar electric generation to offset utilities purchased electricity on a monthly or annual basis.
+Net Metering: A mechanism that provides a simplified approach for interconnection and metering of on-site renewable generating facilities such as solar energy systems.
+It allows customers to use excess electric generation to offset utilities purchased electricity on a monthly or annual basis.

-Non-Commercial Removal of water, minerals or soil: Residential/domestic use for individual households and individual commercial operations for onsite consumption and sanitary use, including swimming pools.
-Removal of soil for landscaping and construction purposes is allowed.
+Non-Commercial Removal of Water, Minerals or Soil: Residential/domestic use for individual households and individual commercial operations for onsite consumption and sanitary use, including swimming pools.
+Removal of soil for landscaping and construction purposes is allowed as long as compliance with Section 810 is maintained.